 What Is Recado?

 Recado (pronounced reh-KAH-doh) is a spice paste, not a powder or sauce.
-The word comes from Spanish and can mean “seasoning” or “message” — and in Belizean kitchens, recado carries the message of centuries of culinary tradition.
+In Spanish the word means a message or an errand, and in parts of Central America it also names a cooked sauce (source).
 It is made by toasting whole spices, then grinding them by hand on a stone metate or in a molcajete with liquid to form a thick paste.

 The History of Belizean Recado: A Blend of Cultures